 Food and drinks: food and drinks are not provided unless purchased on board.
-We always bring sufficient supplies of milk and food for J (in line with the rules of the airport we are flying from) and the Ryanair crew have always been happy to provide water to heat bottles and food pouches.
+We always bring sufficient supplies of milk and food for our kids (in line with the rules of the airport we are flying from) and the Ryanair crew have always been happy to provide water to heat bottles and food pouches.

 Cooling bottles: there’s no ice available on Ryanair flights so take this into account if you need to cool water for bottles.